KILTprotocol/docs/docs/sdk/1-core-feature/4_Requesting-terms-and-attestations.md

 ---
-id: requesting-terms
+id: requesting-terms-and-attestations
-title: Requesting Terms and Requesting an Attestation
+title: Requesting Terms and Attestations
 ---

 If an attester has an established reputation for issuing attestations, the claimer may choose to submit a claim to be attested without going through the process of agreeing terms.